Tuesday, 3 June 2014

 Thread:--

-Threading is a facility to allow multiple activities to coexist within a single process.
-Most modern operating systems support threads, and the concept of threads has been around in various forms for many years.
-Java is the first mainstream programming language to explicitly include threading within the language itself, rather than treating threading as a facility of the underlying operating system.
+Threading is a mechanism that allows multiple tasks or activities to execute concurrently within a single process.
+Most modern operating systems support multithreading, and the concept of threads has existed in various forms for many years.
+Java was one of the first mainstream programming languages to provide built-in support for multithreading, rather than relying solely on the underlying operating system.

-Threads are sometimes referred to as lightweight processes.
-Like processes, threads are independent, concurrent paths of execution through a program, and each thread has its own stack, its own program counter, and its own local variables.
-However, threads within a process are less insulated from each other than separate processes are.
-They share memory, file handles, and other per-process state.
+Threads are often referred to as lightweight processes.
+Similar to processes, threads represent independent paths of execution within a program.
+Each thread has its own stack, program counter, and local variables.
+However, unlike separate processes, threads within the same process share resources such as memory, file handles, and other process-level data.

 Thread Life Cycle:-